rodrigo-r-martins/inspire-pic/README.md

 1) npm install - This command will install all dependencies used in the project;

-2) API KEY - Get an API KEY on unsplash website (https://unsplash.com/developers) and add the API KEY in the apiService to run the app;
+2) API KEY - Get an API KEY on unsplash website (https://unsplash.com/developers) and add the API KEY in the src/environment/environment.ts to run the app;

 3) ionic serve - This command will start the project;